 Schizophrenia is a serious brain disorder that distorts the way a person thinks, acts, expresses emotions, perceives reality, and relates to others.
 People with schizophrenia -- the most chronic and disabling of the major mental illnesses -- often have problems functioning in society, at work and at school, and in relationships.
 Schizophrenia can leave its sufferer frightened and withdrawn.
 It is a lifelong disease that cannot be cured but usually can be controlled with proper treatment.

 Contrary to popular belief, a person with schizophrenia does not a split personality.
 Schizophrenia is a psychosis, a type of mental illness in which a person cannot tell what is real from what is imagined.
 At times, people with psychotic disorders lose touch with reality.
 The world may seem like a jumble of confusing ideas, images, and sounds.
 The behavior of people with schizophrenia may be very strange and even shocking.
 A sudden change in personality and behavior, which occurs when people lose touch with reality, is called a psychotic episode.

 Schizophrenia varies in severity from person to person.
-Some people have only one psychotic episode, which isn't considered true schizophrenia, while others have many episodes during a lifetime but lead relatively normal lives between episodes.
-Schizophrenia symptoms seem to worsen and improve in cycles known as relapses and remissions.
+Some people have only one psychotic episode that fully resolves, which isn't considered true schizophrenia, while others have many episodes during a lifetime but lead relatively normal lives between episodes.
+Schizophrenia symptoms can worsen and improve in cycles known as relapses and remissions.